Bud Philbrook, JD

 Vicki counsels volunteers to select service programs which match their skills and interest.
 Before joining Global Volunteers, Vicki worked in wholesale and retail sales and was a gourmet food broker for almost 30 years.
 She earned a Bachelor’s Degree in Family Resources and Consumer Science from the University of Wisconsin – Madison, and has traveled worldwide: to countries in Africa, Asia, the Caribbean, Europe and Latin America.

 Dana engages Global Volunteers’ Encore volunteers in social media, personal presentations, special projects, and helps develop visual content strategies and video campaigns for online marketing.
-With a Bachelor’s Degree in psychology and nutrition, and fluency in Spanish and Swahili, Dana is well-versed in inter-cultural affairs.
-She loves international travel and learning, and has served with Global Volunteers in Chennai, India.
+With a Bachelor’s Degree in psychology and nutrition, and an understanding of Spanish and Swahili, Dana is well-versed in inter-cultural affairs.
+She loves international travel and learning, and has served with Global Volunteers in Chennai, India and Anse la Raye, St. Lucia.
+Dana was named "Staff Person of the Year" in 2016.

 Rachel manages our accounting processes, works with our auditor, and ensures that program budgets and expenses are properly recorded.
 Rachel worked in cash and accrual accounting in the private sector before joining Global Volunteers.
 She has both an MBA in accounting and a Master’s Degree in accounting and financial management.
 She earned a Bachelor’s Degree in Anthropology from the University of Washington.

-Sherry responds to incoming communications, processes applications and requests for information, manages office logistics and building maintenance, and assists with projects in the accounting and volunteer preparation functions.
+Sherry responds to incoming communications, directs registrations and information requests, manages office logistics and building maintenance, manages routine employment requirements and reporting, and submits required non-profit state registrations nationwide.
 With more than 20 years of human resources, payroll, accounting and general administrative experience with Boston Health Care Systems, the National Marrow Donor Program/BeTheMatch and on the Maplewood City Council, Sherry is uniquely qualified to oversee the needs of staff in our busy home office!

 Adam is responsible for web development and management, media design, and in-house video production.
 Adam also serves as on-site IT systems support for our local offices.
 Adam has spent over a decade working in technical support and systems management in the print media world.
 After earning his Bachelor of Science degree in 2006, he began to become more involved with web and visual media, focusing primarily in web development.